tomato-architecture/tomato-architecture.github.io/docs/index.md

 ```

 ### 5. No unnecessary interfaces
-Don't create interfaces with the hope that someday we might add another implementation for this interface.
+Don't create interfaces just because "we might need another implementation someday."
-If that day ever comes, then with the powerful IDEs we have now, it is just a matter of extracting the interface in a couple of keystrokes.
+If that day ever comes, modern IDEs make it trivial to extract an interface with just a few keystrokes.

-If the reason for creating an interface is for testing with Mock implementation,
+If your only reason for introducing an interface is to make testing easier — you don't need to.
-we have mocking libraries like Mockito which are capable of mocking classes without implementing interfaces.

-So, unless there is a good reason, don't create interfaces.
+Mocking frameworks like Mockito can mock concrete classes just fine.

+In short, only create interfaces when you have a clear and valid reason — not out of habit or hypothetical future needs.

 ### 6. Embrace framework's power and flexibility
-Usually, the libraries and frameworks are created to address the common requirements that are required for a majority of the applications.
+Frameworks and libraries are built to solve the common challenges that most applications face.
-So, when you choose a library/framework to build your application faster, then you should embrace it.

-Instead of leveraging the power and flexibility offered by the selected framework,
-creating an indirection or abstraction on top of the selected framework with the hope
-that someday you might switch the framework to a different one is usually a very bad idea.
+When you adopt one to accelerate development, make full use of its strengths — embrace it rather than hide it.

+Creating extra layers of abstraction on top of your chosen framework, just in case you might switch to another someday, is usually counterproductive.
+It adds complexity without real benefit and often prevents you from leveraging the framework's full potential.

-For example, Spring Framework provides declarative support for handling database transactions, caching, method-level security etc.
+For example, the Spring Framework already provides powerful, declarative support for transactions, caching, and method-level security.
-Introducing our own similar annotations and re-implementing the same features support
-by delegating the actual handling to the framework is unnecessary.

-Instead, it's better to either directly use the framework's annotations or compose the annotation with additional semantics if needed.
+Re-creating these mechanisms through custom annotations that merely delegate to Spring's features offers no real advantage.

+Instead, use the framework directly — or if you need additional semantics, compose your own annotations on top of it, like this:

 ```java
 @Target(ElementType.TYPE)